LitSignal/site-policy/Policies/github-terms-of-service.md

 #### 2. Account Requirements
 We have a few simple rules for accounts on GitHub's Service.
 - You must be a human to create an account.
 Accounts registered by "bots" or other automated methods are not permitted.
-We do permit machine accounts:
-- A machine account is an account set up by an individual human who accepts the Terms on behalf of the account, provides a valid email address, and is responsible for its actions.
-A machine account is used exclusively for performing automated tasks.
-Multiple users may direct the actions of a machine account, but the owner of the account is ultimately responsible for the machine's actions.
-You may maintain no more than one free machine account in addition to your free personal account.
-- One person or legal entity may maintain no more than one free account (if you choose to control a machine account as well, that's fine, but it can only be used for running a machine).
+- One person or legal entity may maintain no more than one free account.
 - You must be age 13 or older.
 While we are thrilled to see brilliant young coders get excited by learning to program, we must comply with United States law.
 GitHub does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User’s account immediately](#l-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country’s minimum age may be older; in such a case, you are responsible for complying with your country’s laws.
 - Your login may only be used by one person — i.e., a single login may not be shared by multiple people.
 A paid organization account may create separate logins for as many users as its subscription allows.
 - Overall, the number of Users must not exceed the number of accounts you've ordered from us.

 #### 3. User Account Security
 You are responsible for keeping your account secure while you use our Service.
-We offer tools such as two-factor authentication to help you maintain your account's security, but the content of your account and its security are up to you.
+We offer tools to help you maintain your account's security, but the content of your account and its security are up to you.
 - You are responsible for all content posted and activity that occurs under your account (even when content is posted by others who have accounts under your account).
 - You are responsible for maintaining the security of your account and password.
 GitHub cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 - You will promptly [notify GitHub](https://github.com/contact) if you become aware of any unauthorized use of, or access to, our Service through your account, including any unauthorized use of your password or account.